slnsw/dxlab-fellowship-2019/README.md

 ![sorting demo](demo.gif)

+## Related repositories

+### Image analysis and machine learning

+Used to create object predictions and obtain color palettes from the images: https://github.com/mgiraldo/image-utils

+### Category pixels and atlases

+Used to create the category pixels (when thumbnails are off) and atlases  (when thumbnails are on): https://github.com/mgiraldo/aereo-pixels

 ## Data download

 To download these files you need to know how to use [Amazon S3](https://aws.amazon.com/s3/).
 The files are located in this bucket: